 it is vitally important you get the sizing right when buying a new helmet.

-a lid that doesn’t fit is not only annoying and uncomfortable, it is also dangerous.
+who doesn’t fit is not only annoying and uncomfortable, it is also dangerous.

 for the best protection in an accident follow our guide below to get the right motorcycle helmet sizing.

 first things first you need to measure your noggin!

 use a tailors tape measure (the soft one) and measure your head at its widest point. for most people this will be around the forehead and round the back of the head, the measure should be above the eyebrows and ears.

 Read more: Helmet Lock for Open Face Helmets

 the images below should give you a good idea.

 trying the helmet on

 different brands have different sizing (see charts below) so every helmet will be slightly different, try your new lid on and make sure it is tight but comfortable.